-The Program is committed to providing stipend support for all full-time graduate students during the five years of their training.
-The Graduate School provides stipend support for 2 years and 10 months for students, usually during the first three years of their training; whereas for the remaining period, students are supported by funds provided by research grants, training grants, or departmental funds.
+The Program is committed to ensuring stipend support is available for all full-time graduate students during their training.
+The Graduate School provides stipend support for 2 years and 10 months for students, usually during the first three years of their training.
+For the remaining period (typically beginning in June of the third year), student support transitions over to being paid by research grant funds, training grants, or departmental funds.
 When a faculty member agrees to serve as advisor for a student, they are doing so with the explicit expectation and commitment of providing all stipend support for that student beyond the time of support offered by the Graduate School.
-If there is a gap or shortfall in the advisor's funding, the first line of backup is support from the department of the faculty member's primary appointment.
-If the department cannot provide that support, then the Program and Graduate School will attempt to do so, but there is no guarantee of that funding.
+If there is a gap or shortfall in the advisor's funding, the first line of backup is support from the Department of the faculty member's primary appointment.
+If the department cannot provide that support, then the Program will work with the Faculty member, their home Department, and the Graduate School to arrive at a means for paying the student stipend.
+Note that there is no guarantee of further funding from the Grad School.
 Thus, it is imperative that students choose advisors with sufficient funds available to ensure that they will be able to maintain stipend support, as well as have access to research resources, for the entire time of their training.
+It is equally imperative that Faculty mentors honestly evaluate their ability to carry a student's stipend for at least two or two and a half years following transition away from Grad School supported stipend.